Waris-Ali-Tech/warisali.tech/_posts/2019-07-21-which-career-should-you-persue-in-it/2019-07-21-which-career-should-you-pursue-in-it.md

 internet and made it.
 But after some time, I started to feel like I was not becoming master in some field.
 I was like jack of all trades but the master of none.

 So I started reading a lot of articles on How to choose a field in Computer Science.
-I wanted a field that allowed me to create new interesting things but still had a scientific touch to it.
-So, I finally choose to pursue mastery in Machine Learning field because in this field I don't only have to learn different kinds tools, there's maths and science too.
+I wanted a field that allowed me to create new interesting things which would help people and solve their problems.
+I tried Machine Learning, but it was too mathematical for me.
+So, I finally choose to pursue mastery in Web Development and Cloud Architecture field.

 So I am writing this article to help those who are don't know what field to pursue their careers in, or just starting out in Computer Science in general.